MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 You can adjust what information is shown in the add-in report by selecting choices from the drop-down lists on the Add-in Summary tab, and then refreshing the report.
 For example, you can adjust the report to only show information about Access and Excel add-ins.

 By default, add-ins that are shipped by Office aren't shown.
 If you want to see information about those add-ins, select "Yes" from the drop-down list and refresh the report.
 But, most enterprises won't need to worry about application compatibility of add-ins which are shipped with Office.

+If you're [collecting add-in usage information](collect-and-show-add-in-usage-information-in-reports) and only want to see information about add-ins that are being used, you can select "Yes" from the drop-down list and refresh the report.

 If you plan to deploy the 64-bit version of Office 365 ProPlus, be sure to select "64-bit" from the drop-down list and refresh the report.
 This provides 64-bit specific readiness information about the add-ins.
 The default selection for reports is 32-bit.